mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 top
 ```

 Both Pulseaudio and Spotifyd consumed 15-25% of the CPU time each.... thats way too much!
+Let's see what can be done.

 </details>